psychelzh/Struct_EF/code_readme.txt

 trans.Rmd
 The cleaned dependent measures were then transformed so that a high score represented high ability.
-Input£∫EFFiltered\ef_behav_all.csv
+Input: EFFiltered\ef_behav_all.csv
-Output£∫EFFiltered\ef_behav_all_trans.csv
+Output: EFFiltered\ef_behav_all_trans.csv

 regress.m
 This function is used to regress out the effects of age and gender

-Input£∫EFFiltered\ef_behav_all_trans.csv
+Input: EFFiltered\ef_behav_all_trans.csv
-Output£∫EFFiltered\ef_behav_all_trans_regress.csv
+Output: EFFiltered\ef_behav_all_trans_regress.csv

 normality.Rmd
 This function is used to transform the residuals to Z scores before further EF model estimation.

 Input: EFFiltered\ef_behav_all_trans_regress.csv
 Output: cfa\data\ef_behav_all_trans_regress_scaled.csv

 model_fitting.Rmd
-This function is used to estimate the latent variable models with maximum likelihood estimation by using the °∞lavaan°± package in R software.
+This function is used to estimate the latent variable models with maximum likelihood estimation by using the ‚Äúlavaan‚Äù package in R software.
 Input: cfa\data\ef_behav_all_trans_regress_scaled.csv
 Output: model_fitting.html, cfa\result\factor scores.